Why is natural cycle and modified natural cycle IVF safer?

 - natural IVF yields naturally selected eggs with potentially less abnormalities, a healthier lining of the womb and more chance of the embryo implanting

 - a 2017 study found that natural IVF could help reduce the risk of low birth weight babies born through IVF.
 The data indicates that natural IVF may increase the likelihood of babies going to term, and may change outcomes for those born early

-- Natural Cycle IVF reduces the risk of Ovarian Hyperstimulation Syndrome (OHSS) which in its severe form can be potentially fatal.
+- natural IVF eliminates the risk of ovarian hyper stimulation syndrome (OHSS) which in its severe form can potentially be fatal

-- We know that if you are at high risk of developing oestrogen related cancer because of family history or have endometriosis or other conditions (eg: melanoma or clotting problems) that would be made worse by ovarian stimulating drugs, natural cycle IVF would be beneficial to protect your health.
+- that if you are at high risk of developing an oestrogen related cancer because of family history or have endometriosis or other conditions (eg: melanoma or clotting problems) that would be made worse by ovarian stimulating drugs, natural cycle IVF would be beneficial to protect your health

-- We know that the world’s first ‘test-tube baby’, Louise Brown, was born in 1978 using IVF without the use of stimulating drugs and she has now had her own baby naturally.
+- that the world’s first ‘test-tube baby’, Louise Brown, was born in 1978 using IVF without the use of stimulating drugs and she has now had her own baby naturally